olegkapitonov/KPP-VST3/README.md

    single coil pickup on the guitar.
 Useful for playing heavy-metal on Stratocaster guitar with single coil pickups.

-This plugins (except tubeAmp) available in LV2 and LADSPA versions.
-It is strongly recommended to use LV2 versions.

 tubeAmp is the main and most complex plugin in the set.
 It can be used to emulate the sound of any common models of guitar combo amplifiers.